 It’s more typical that pickpockets work inside the metro system.
 They look for opportunities to take something by pushing in a crowded subway or getting on and off.
-Sometimes they work in teams and other times just alone.
-You can usually spot a pickpocket.
-They are the ones that are not carrying anything in their hands and try to look unnoticed.
-Of course, a group of Americans on the subway stands out.
-We had one follow us the other day.
+Sometimes they work in

 Our team had just come down the escalator and we lined up beside one of the metro doors to get ready to enter when the subway came and the doors opened.
 When we stopped and lined up, I noticed a man that was not carrying anything casually move from one metro door to our door and get behind some of us.
 I did a stare down to let him know I was aware what he was trying to do.
 I instructed the team to move to one side when we got on the metro.
 My eyes were on the location of his hands the whole time.
 He knew I was there, nevertheless he was looking for an opportunity.
 He stayed with us until our stop and got off with us.
 He attempted to casually go through the middle of our group, again looking for an opportunity.
 I told the team to halt and they all stopped.
 He continued, as he didn’t want to be noticed.
 Stopping helped.
 As I stood with my team, I watched as he went down some stairs and out of site.
 Nothing was taken, but that’s not always the case.